Is it Safe to Travel to Cabo San Lucas? Cabo Safety Tips

 The same is true for driving early in the morning on New Year’s Day.
 Both locals and visitors are known to still have alcohol in their bloodstream – and to still be inebriated.

-Is Cabo safe re: Covid and diseases?
+Is Cabo safe health-wise?

 Is it safe to eat raw fruit and salads in Cabo?